viz-rs/walle/README.md

 A disk space recovery tool.

-Helps us to regularly clean up items that are not frequently accessed, automatically cleans up caches generated during development, etc.
+Helps us to regularly clean up projects that are not frequently accessed, automatically cleans up caches generated during development, etc.
 For example, `node_modules` in nodejs, `target` in rust, `vender` in php.